Inc44/dotfiles/COMMAND.md

 	- `-f`: Generate a factory
 	- `-m`: Generate a migration
 	- `-s`: Generate a seeder
+- `make:notification name`: Create a new notification class
+- `make:notifications-table`: Generate a migration for the notifications table
-- `make:policy name`: Create a new policy
+- `make:policy name`: Create a new empty policy class
+	- `--model=model`: Generate with example policy (with methods for CRUD operations)
 - `make:request name`: Create a new form request class
 - `make:test name`: Create a new test case
 - `migrate`: Run database migrations